kevkearney/MOD-1016/README.md

 Arduino library and sample sketch for the <a href="http://www.embeddedadventures.com/as3935_lightning_sensor_module_mod-1016.html">AS3935 MOD-1016 Lightning Sensor</a>.

+Forked for use with the Arduino.cc create web IDE.

 ## Using the library ##
 The MOD-1016 lightning sensor can be interfaced with using I2C or SPI, using Arduino's Wire or SPI library.